Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 The son said, "*Yes.
 I think I'm respecting you.
 What do you want from me to show respect?*"

 The father hesitated.
 It wasn't clear to him what he wanted back, when his need for respect wasn't met.
-And then in a few moments, the father got it.
+Then in a few moments, the father got it.

 He started to get clear of something that really subsequently helped immensely and improving his relationship with his son.